 The Quizzes tool provides the opportunity to gauge understanding of course content and receive feedback from the instructor by delivering online tests based on course material.
 Quizzes in online courses are the same or similar to quizzes in face-to-face classes and may include multiple choice, true/false, short answer, and/or essay questions.
 Most instructors make quizzes available for a specific time period.
 The time period will vary by instructor and may range from one day to the entire semester.

 The Instant Messenger tool within GoVIEW allows students to quickly talk to peers or instructors when online.
 It can be faster and less formal than an email; however, not all instructors choose to utilize the Instant Messenger tool.
 Students should check with their instructor first to see what communication method he or she prefers.

 It is important to have your own computer.
-Public computers may not have all of the hardware, software, and plug-ins that you need to access your eMajor courses.
+Public computers may not have all of the hardware and software that you need to access your eMajor courses.